undergroundwires/Azure-in-bullet-points/README.md

 # Azure in bulletpoints

 - This repo contains my study notes for different Azure exams.
+- The notes are comprehensive and written with goal of covering all exam areas.
+  - I passed all of the exams with these notes.
 - Good luck & enjoy studying! ☕

 ## Symbols